UTStarcom Reports Unaudited Financial Results for Second Half and Full Year 2022

-/EIN News/ -- HANGZHOU, China, March 24, 2023 (GLOBE NEWSWIRE) -- UTStarcom (“UT,” “UTStarcom” or the “Company”) (NASDAQ: UTSI), a global telecommunications infrastructure provider, today reported its unaudited financial results for the six months and full year ended December 31, 2022, and provided a business update.
+HANGZHOU, China, March 24, 2023 (GLOBE NEWSWIRE) -- UTStarcom ("UT," "UTStarcom" or the "Company") UTSI, a global telecommunications infrastructure provider, today reported its unaudited financial results for the six months and full year ended December 31, 2022, and provided a business update.

 Business Update